-- Busy load balancing is performed during periods of extreme load when no processors go idle. - Starvation load balancing detects threads that have been waiting in local run queues for a long time, and pushes them onto the global run queue so they may be rescheduled.
+- Busy load balancing is performed during periods of extreme load when no processors go idle. - Starvation load balancing detects threads that have been waiting in local run queues for a long time and pushes them onto the global run queue so they can be treated fairly.

-The global run queue is used for fixed priority POSIX compliant unbound threads (those with XPG\SUS\ENV=ON exported when they are executed.)
+The global run queue is used for fixed priority POSIX compliant unbound threads (those with XPG_SUS_ENV=ON exported when they are run).
 This preserves the POSIX requirement for running fixed priority threads in strict priority order.